ServiceStackApps/typescript-redux/README.md

 Since your App should only have 1 store, this isn't the right place for it.
 We can remedy this situation with a bit of help from Redux's React helper library.

-The Redux bindings for React are maintained in a separate `react-redux` package that we can call on our old friend JSPM to fetch for us:
+The Redux bindings for React are maintained in a separate `react-redux` package that we can call upon **JSPM** to fetch for us:

     C:\proj> jspm install react-redux

-Like most popular libraries, there's typically a Type Definition for it:
+Like most popular libraries, there's also a Type Definition for it:

     C:\proj> tsd install react-redux --save

 ## [Example 5 - Use Provider to inject store in child Context](https://github.com/ServiceStackApps/typescript-redux/tree/master/src/TypeScriptRedux/src/example05)

-For this example, we'll move the Redux store into the top-level `app.tsx` class like so:
+For this example, we'll move the Redux store into the top-level **app.tsx** file like so:

 #### [app.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example05/app.tsx)